 “It’s the 4Runner,” he said with a tinge of despair.
 “It has a squeak.
 It has a leak.”

-“The horror,” I muttered as I inadvertently dropped the phone into my teriyaki bowl.
+“The horror,” I muttered as I inadvertently dropped my phone into my teriyaki bowl.
 We had to act fast.

 Some days later, we met at an undisclosed location along with a colleague of mine who also happened to know my old friend.
 Also, he owned the garage where the procedure was to take place.